The Bottle Imp: Radio

 "The Imp in the Bottle" was episode number 143 of the CBS Radio Mystery Theater which aired in 1974.

+BBC Radio 4 broadcast an audio adaptation of the story in 1994, narrated by David Rintoul and featuring Tony Osoba and Nina Wadia.

+Opera

 The Devil Inside, an opera based on Stevenson's short story written by the novelist Louise Welsh and the composer Stuart MacRae, premiered at the Theatre Royal, Glasgow in January 2016.
 The opera was a co-production between Scottish Opera and Music Theatre Wales.

+Games

 The story has inspired the trick-taking card game Bottle Imp, designed by Günter Cornett.
 It was first published in 1995 by Bambus Spieleverlag, and has been republished several times since.